pkgamma/maze-path-finder/README.md

 # Judy's Math Project

-This is a simple program created for Judy Chiang.
+This is a simple path finder program created for Judy Chiang.